AshekAZaman/srt-summarizer/README.md

 - **Vite**: Fast build tool for React.
 - **Axios**: For making API requests.
 - **React Router**: For navigation between pages.

-## Contributing

-Feel free to fork the project, open issues, or submit pull requests.
-Contributions are welcome!

-## License

-This project is created for fun and personal use.
-No license is currently provided.

 ---

 Thank you for using **SRT Summarizer**! 🎬